 Comfortable beds, safe and large enough storage for your valuables, nicely designed common areas, well-equipped kitchen, and even a business room if you need to work with high-speed internet and prefer to use a proper office chair (I enjoyed the hammock in the dormitory for this purpose too)… What else would one expect to get after returning from a long day of Plovdiv sightseeing?

-Best Rest brings precisely what it promises in its very name.
+This Plovdiv guest house brings precisely what it promises in its very name – the best rest.

 What to do in Plovdiv in 24 hours – conclusion

 Let’s face it; there is no way to explore all or most of the Plovdiv secrets in just one day!
 Also, I don’t have the correct answer to the question of how many days Plovdiv demands from your Bulgarian trip.

 I planned to visit Plovdiv and stay there for two days.
 I ended up leaving the town after five days!
 And this was before it transformed into the European Capital of Culture!

 If you come with a question “what to do and see in Plovdiv?”, the town will offer quite a long list of answers.

 If you add day trips from Plovdiv, to places such as Asenovgrad, Red Church, Chudnite Mostove, or even Kazanlak, you can certainly fill up an exciting week of exploring not only the oldest city in Europe but also some of the best places in Bulgaria!

 This article was updated on March 20, 2021.

 Disclosure: My stay at Best Rest Guest House, as well as my visit to Plovdiv museums and 3D cinema was complinentary or consumed at a discount, but all opinions are my own.
 Also, this post contains affiliate links, which means if you click on them and make a purchase, Pipeaway might make a small commission, at no additional cost to you.
 Thank you for supporting our work!